 In compliance with AB 52, as part of the preparation of this Initial Study and Mitigated Negative Declaration, the City of Fresno sent tribal consultation letters by certified mail to the Table Mountain Rancheria Tribe and the Dumna Wo Wah Tribe on January 27, 2022.
 Tribes have up to 30 days to request consultation.
 No requests for consultation were requested during that time.
 Letters were sent pursuant to SB 18 on April 14, 2022, with no responses received to date.
-SB 18 consultation ends on July 13, 2022.
+The city received a letter dated May 19, 2022 from Table Mountain Rancheria declining participation and no responses were received from Dumna Wo Wah Tribe SB 18 consultation ends ended on July 13, 2022.